asiergr/numericalSDESolvers/README.md

 # numericalSDESolvers
-This is a combination of C++ programs and Python scripts used to find numeric solutions for Stochastic Differential Equations.
+This is a combination of C++ programs and Python scripts used to find and visualise numerical solutions for Stochastic Differential Equations.

+## Methods
+* Euler-Maruyama

+## Equations
+* Ornstein-Uhlenbeck process
+* Black-Scholes

 ## TODO:
 * General Euler-Maruyama Method to work for any SDE